Frequently asked questions

 Your driver and the patient will both have to undertake a Lateral Flow self-test just prior to the drive.
 This provides a further level of protection for everyone and must be complied with.

-The driver will confirm that you must sit in the back seat, diagonally opposite the driver and must wear a face covering, if it is safe for you to do so.
+The driver will confirm that you must sit in the back seat, diagonally opposite the driver.

-We want to do everything we can to minimise any risks to our volunteers and patient passengers.
+We want to do everything we can to minimise any risks to our patients and volunteers and patients.

 Anything else?